frctl/fractal/README.md

 If you are curious about the v2 beta then please read the [overview](/docs/overview.md) first to get a feel for the scope and current status of the current beta release.

+> **Please be aware that until the beta period is complete major (breaking) changes may still be made.** Where possible we will of course try to avoid this but please do not yet start building your production codebase on these early v2 beta versions unless you are prepared to spend time and effort updating between potentially unstable releases.

 To get up and running with a sample project then there is some early documentation available in the [docs](/docs/) directory of this repository:

 * [v2 overview and current beta status](/docs/overview.md)